How to Get a Theft Charge Dismissed in Minnesota

 The Police Cannot Dismiss Your Case

-The police have the power to arrest you for theft.
+The police have the power to arrest you for a misdemeanor theft charge.
 However, they do not have the power to dismiss criminal charges against you.
 Once charges have been filed in your case, the police are no longer involved in the process outside of testifying against you at trial.

 The Judge Can Dismiss Your Case

 You are not out of luck, even if the prosecution refuses to dismiss the case against you.
 You could still seek dismissal from the court by filing a motion with the court.
-The judge that hears you case also has the power to dismiss the charges against you.
+The judge who hears your case also has the power to dismiss the charges against you.
 However, they will typically not do so on their own.
-Filing a motion with the court for dismissal of all charges is the best way to have the judge consider the issue.
+Filing a motion with the court to dismiss all charges is the best way for the judge to consider the issue.

 A judge or prosecutor will not dismiss the theft charges against you on a whim.
 You will need a strong defense strategy that spells out why your charges should be dropped, or at least why the state is unlikely to secure a conviction at trial.
-The good news is that there are multiple defense strategies available in a theft case.
+The good news is that there are multiple defense strategies available in a theft case, including those involving gross misdemeanor theft.
+This type of theft is determined by the value of the stolen property or services, usually falling between $500 and $1,000, and carries potential penalties such as jail time and fines.
 The challenge is identifying the right defense strategy for you.

 Mistaken Identity